Skip to main content

 Don't put too much text in a requirement.
 Only the title should be in the requirement; the user can click to view it in context.
 After all, Requirement Yogi is designed around the idea of using pages to describe requirements.

-Search for requirements that have been modified since a baseline
+How to search for requirements that have been modified since a baseline ?

 There is a special query term: isModified('1')